jackiesafari/Whack-a-Pika/README.md

 # Whack-a-Pika
-My creation of a whack-a-mole game
+My creation of a whack-a-mole game showcasing the Pika!